Martin Holmes continues to explore the origin of the Survivor alliance and whether or not Survivor: Borneo winner Richard Hatch was truly the pioneer.

 As daylight disappeared on Day 3 of Survivor: Borneo, the Tagi tribe attended the dreaded first ever Tribal Council.
 Nobody quite knew what to expect – contestants and crew members alike – as this was all new.
 Even though Sonja was physically the weakest, the four women (Kelly, Stacey, Susan, and Sonja) had formed a pact to eliminate Rudy; the tribe’s eldest male who they viewed as an unsociable curmudgeon.
 Perhaps one of the most interesting things about this first vote-off is that the original target, before Sonja and Rudy, was meant to be the so-called alliance mastermind himself, Richard Hatch.

 You see, for all of his management training and various qualifications, Richard was kind of annoying.
-He rubbed his tribe members the wrong way (and no, I’m not talking about that Survivor: All-Stars incident).
+He rubbed his tribe members the wrong way.
 In those first two days on the island, Richard was by far the biggest target due to his condescending attitude.
 When the women were deciding which guy to target first, it came down to a choice between Richard and Rudy, and initially, Richard was target number one.
 Mark Burnett explained this in his Borneo companion book, and he also detailed just why the decision was made to spare Richard.

 It was the night of Day 2 after the Tagi tribe had lost the Immunity Challenge, and while the group licked their wounds back at camp, Richard and Kelly had a heart-to-heart on the beach.
 Richard came out to Kelly.
 He admitted that his cover story was indeed just that – a cover-up.
 He wasn’t married; he was in fact gay.
 This moment of heartfelt honesty allowed Kelly to see Richard in a different light, and from that point onward a real bond began to develop between the two.
 The following day Richard came out to the rest of the tribe.
 As Mark Burnett himself stated in his book, “Richard’s admission made him more likable – part of the family…,” and it went a long way in helping him survive that first vote-off.